Rule of Three Dates vs Instant Spark – Which to Trust

 Can you really make up your mind after just one date?

-My friend Pat, having given herself a year (and not a day more) off dating to recover from a long term and sadly abusive relationship, is now in the midst of a “be single, have fun” project and treats it with her typical hands-on attitude and entrepreneurial spirit.
+To find out the winner of Three Dates vs Instant Spark debate, I talked to my friend Pat.
+Having given herself a year (and not a day more) off dating to recover from a long term and sadly abusive relationship, Pat is now in the midst of a “be single, have fun” project and treats it with her typical hands-on attitude and entrepreneurial spirit.
 Pat has always believed that happiness levels are entirely the result of our own choices and I truly love her for it.
 She is a champion of the grabbing life by the balls approach and doesn’t allow others – or their inner critic – to spoil its pleasures for no reason.
 That’s why I thoroughly enjoy her company.

 Pat patiently explains the details of her dating approach (more on this in another post).
 Importantly Pat outlines a rule she has of giving a guy more than one chance to spark her interest.
 She points out;

-“You have to understand that unless a guy is a well trained womaniser, it’s unlikely he will make a fantastic impression right away….
-First date with Peter was far from exhilarating, but I could sense there was more to the guy than I picked up during our first face to face meeting.
+“You have to understand that unless a guy is a well-trained womaniser, it’s unlikely he will make a fantastic impression right away….
+The first date with Peter was far from exhilarating, but I could sense there was more to the guy than I picked up during our first face to face meeting.
 Plus, I always stick to three dates before I decide whether I want to continue seeing a guy.
 Unless he physically repels me.”

 “It’s ridiculous to assume that after 2h hours of a first date you will know for sure whether he is the one.”